 How do I get it?

-AIP is available to add-on to all Office 365 licences.
-We always recommend talking to your account manager to find the best solution for your business.
-If you’d like anymore information on AIP or EMS, please fill in the form below or give us a call.
+AIP is available as a stand alone add-on to your Microsoft 365, or can be purchased as part of the EM+S (Enterprise Mobility and Security) suite.
+If you’d like any more information about AIP or EM+S, please fill in the form below or give us a call.